 How to help your child make friends

-We all want confident kids who are happy and well-liked at school with plenty of friends - but it takes a bit of practice to become socially confident and ‘practice’ has been in short supply recently.
-The global pandemic has ensured that contact with other children has been limited and social activities much reduced or completely cancelled.
-It won’t be surprising if your child is a bit more hesitant than usual at taking part in the rough and tumble of the playground and seeking out new friends.
+We all want confident kids who are happy and well-liked at school with plenty of friends - but it takes a bit of practice to become socially confident and that is something that was definitely in short supply over the past few years.
+Thanks to the global pandemic, contact with other children and social activities were much reduced or completely cancelled.
+Even though those days are over now, the scars are still being felt by many children today.
+Here are some tips for nudging your child in the right direction.

-Here are my tips for making your child’s journey back into the social whirl a bit more comfortable:
+Here are my tips for helping your child feel more socially comfortable:

 1. Observe your child’s behaviour